SSeibel20/BMMB_852/HW7/README.md

 *Using code from HWs 5 and 6*

-*I incorporated my screenshots again because I used different data than in Homework 5 and 6*
+*I incorporated my plots because I used different data than in Homework 5 and 6*

 ## Background